-- A. A windshield wiping system, two speed or variable speed, with an intermittent feature shall be provided and shall be operated by a single switch. ~~The wipers shall meet the requirements of FMVSS 104.~~ - B. The wipers shall meet the requirements of FMVSS No. 104, Windshield Wiping and Washing Systems. ~~The wipers shall be operated by one or more air or electric motors of sufficient power to operate the wipers.
-Type A-I and A-II buses utilizing the chassis manufacturer's one piece windshield may be equipped with two wipers driven by either one or two electric motors.~~
+- A. A windshield wiping system, two speed or variable speed, with an intermittent feature shall be provided and shall be operated by a single switch. - B. The wipers shall meet the requirements of FMVSS No. 104, Windshield Wiping and Washing Systems.